 Chipotle also said that it threw away all correspondence, documents, and memos about the former manager's dismissal.
 Ms. Ortiz claimed she never stole any money and claimed that Chipotle had deliberately fired her because of her past workers' compensation lawsuits and pregnancies.
 The California court eventually sided with Ms. Ortiz.

 Employees in California have the right, under federal law, to apply for employee health insurance for on-the-job accidents and, if eligible, to take time off under the Family Medical Leave Act for pregnancies.
 It is illegal for an employer in California to fire a worker for exercising their rights under these laws in retaliation.

-A wrongful termination in California is said to have happened when an individual has been fired for illegal reasons, such as discrimination or abuse.
+In California Employment Law, Wrongful Termination is said to have happened when an individual has been fired for illegal reasons, such as discrimination or abuse.
 In other words, in violation of state or federal laws, an employee who has been dismissed unfairly will file a wrongful termination claim requesting reimbursement for damages.

 It is also illegal to fire an employee in California either because they have filed a legal case against the employer or because, as a whistleblower, an employee has brought the employer's misconduct report to light.
 This form of action is called "retaliatory."
 If you think that you have been a victim of wrongful termination in Los Angeles, there are some steps that you need to take in order to defend your rights.

 Document all evidence to support your wrongful termination claim